 Many of our customers require a smaller move, that doesn’t fill even our smallest of vans.
 In this case, we can provide a part-load service.

-Part loads are very popular, as the removals company can spread the transport costs and thereby help to further reduce the cost of moving.
+Part load removals are very popular, as the removals company can spread the transport costs and thereby help to further reduce the cost of moving.

 Living in Ireland

 Ireland is an island to the north-west of continental Europe.
 Ireland is divided between the Republic of Ireland , which covers five-sixths of the island, and Northern Ireland, a part of the United Kingdom, which covers the remaining area and is located in the north-east of the island.